leanprover-community/blog/posts/fantastic-simprocs.md

 The down arrow `↓` in `simp only [↓reduceIte]` indicates that `reduceIte` is being called as a *preprocedure*.
 This means that `reduceIte` is run *before* the expressions `a` and `b` are simplified.

+> Recall that we said that, as a simple approximation, simplification is performed from the inside-out.
+> This is a concrete example where simplification happens outside-in.

 Concretely, `simp` needs only simplify one of the expressions `a` and `b`, as the other one is discarded upfront.
 For example, `↓reduceIte` allows `simp` to avoid touching `bigComplicatedExpression` at all in the following:
 ```